-The PBS subsidises aflibercept and ranibizumab for patients with branched retinal vein occlusion (BRVO) or central retinal vein occlusion (CRVO) with macular oedema.
+The PBS subsidises aflibercept, dexamethasone, intravitreal implant and ranibizumab for patients with branched or central retinal vein occlusion with macular oedema.

-Treatment with aflibercept and ranibizumab can be subsidised through the Pharmaceutical Benefits Branch (PBS) under the National Health Act 1953, Section 85 for patients with retinal vein occlusion with macular oedema.
+The Pharmaceutical Benefits Scheme (PBS) subsidises treatment with aflibercept, dexamethasone and ranibizumab under the National Health Act 1953, section 85 for patients with retinal vein occlusion with macular oedema.

 Patients must be eligible for the PBS and meet the relevant restriction criteria.

-The Schedule of Pharmaceutical Benefits outlines the restrictions for prescribing aflibercept and ranibizumab.
+The Schedule of Pharmaceutical Benefits on the PBS website outlines the restrictions for prescribing aflibercept, dexamethasone and ranibizumab.

 Patients must be treated by an ophthalmologist or in consultation with an ophthalmologist to be eligible for PBS subsidised treatment with these medications.

-Make all initial applications for authority approval to prescribe aflibercept and ranibizumab for the treatment of patients with retinal vein occlusion with macular oedema in writing and:
+Apply for initial authority approval to prescribe PBS subsidised aflibercept, dexamethasone and ranibizumab to treat retinal vein occlusion with macular oedema in writing and either: